heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   My Chrome browsers might be bugged because I can access Github, but the website doesn't respond well on my Chrome browser, but it does on other browsers.
 Now, back to what I did today: I did the usual: I learned Python and spoke about Web3 and blockchain security to some people to get ideas from them because they are in the Web3 space.

 24/Jan/25
+  Today, I ran into a problem and found out about Stackoverflow, so I'll be using there to get the solution to my python problems.

 25/Jan/25
-  I tried fixing some codes on leetcode and damn those are some serious problems.
+  I tried fixing some codes on leet code and damn those are some serious problems.
 I'm gonna try and solve some of them then continue with my learning.